· 8 min read

 This article, the second in our explainer series, looks at the need for Good Manufacturing Practice audits, what is involved, and how we can help.

-GMP audits help ensure products are made and controlled in accordance with appropriate quality standards, and current industry best practises, and that they comply with applicable health authority regulatory requirements and guidance documents.
-As regulations continue to evolve, authorities are demanding increased vigilance of the pharmaceutical supply chain and emphasising the need for the application of Quality Risk Management during the audit process.
+GMP audits help ensure products are made and controlled in accordance with appropriate quality standards, and current industry best practices, and that they comply with applicable health authority regulatory requirements and guidance documents.
+As regulations continue to evolve, authorities are demanding increased vigilance of the pharmaceutical supply chain and emphasizing the need for the application of Quality Risk Management during the audit process.
 Manufacturers are required to conduct regular GMP audits of their suppliers or have them conducted on their behalf by appropriately qualified and trained auditors.
 Not only does compliance with GMP help manufacturers meet drug product requirements, but the framework also provides management with information on how effectively the quality of their processes and products are being controlled.

 The length of a GMP audit depends on the risks, including complexity of the manufacturing process, company size and their history of compliance, but typically takes between one to three days for a simple audit or up to ten days for a very complex site.
 Audits can be undertaken on-site, virtually, by desk top assessment or a combination depending on risk/history.